oVirt/ovirt-site/source/feature/vmdevices-rework.html.md

 ### Formal naming system

-Currently, there are multiple representations of a device in it's lifetime inside VDSM.
+Currently, there are multiple representations of a device in its lifetime inside VDSM.
 In order to work with them, it makes sense to formalize the naming of representations:

 *   `{'device': '...', 'type': '...', 'deviceId', ...}` is the format in which the device is specified in configuration sent from engine.
 We will call this a <i>device specification</i> `dev_spec`.
 *   `[device_spec]` denotes a list of device specifications.
 Let's call it <i>device specification list<i> `dev_spec_list`.